-How to get good product images on a budget:Create A Marketplace Or An Online Store >
+How to get good product images on a budget.
+Watch this video: DIY product photography >Create A Marketplace >

-If you can afford it, get a professional photographer to shoot your product images.
+If you can afford it, get a professional photographer or a product photographer to shoot your product images.
 Whether you are selling clothes or fashion accessories or home decor or furniture or custom electronics, a pro-photographer can make a whole lot of difference to how your webstore is perceived online.

 Remember, if you are selling something online there is no way of touching or feeling your products.
 The only way you can make the customer experience your product is via images and text (or video, if you want to go a step further).
 You need to make sure your product photos convey the best image possible.
 This is even more true if you are selling original products like your own line of jeans or your own designer lamps.